zhanghai/aoe4-mod-superweapon/README.md

 Add Siege Camp in The Crucible as a superweapon for the game.

 The Siege Camp is available at Imperial Age for 2000 wood, 2000 gold and 2000 stone.
-It comes with the Thunderous Barrage ability with a cost of 1000 stone and a cooldown of 150 seconds.
+It comes with the Thunderous Barrage ability with a cost of 1000 stone and a cooldown of 150 seconds, and can produce hero siege units.
 Each player may build at most one Siege Camp.

 ## License